jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 Here you can just 'oc drain and oc delete' the node.
 Or you can use a ZTP Policy to delete the host with the usual ZTP GitOps flow.

-The first option is pretty easy and straightforward, as long as you have Admin access to the cluster.
-If instead of that, you dont have that access, or you want to control this with your usual ZTP flows.
+The first option is pretty easy and straightforward, as long as you have Admin access to the Spoke cluster.
+More details [here](https://access.redhat.com/solutions/4976801) or [here](https://docs.openshift.com/container-platform/4.10/machine_management/deleting-machine.html).
+Both ways will be oka.

+If instead of that, you dont have that access, and ZTP is your point of truth about the Cluster status, you can create an ACM Policy inside your GitOps flow.

 #### Using an ACM Policy